ts-stack/body-parser/README.md

 # @ts-stack/body-parser

-Node.js body parser.
+Node.js body parser writen in TypeScript, in [promise][2] style, in ESM format, without support Node.js version < 20.6.0.
+This library is a fork of the well-known [ExpressJS body parser library][0] (from [this commit][1]).

 **Note** As request body's shape is based on user-controlled input, all properties and values in this object are untrusted and should be validated before trusting.
 For example, `body.foo.toString()` may fail in multiple ways, for example the `foo` property may not be there or may not be a string, and `toString` may not be a function and instead a string or other user input.

 [Learn about the anatomy of an HTTP transaction in Node.js](https://nodejs.org/en/docs/guides/anatomy-of-an-http-transaction/).